veldhaenchen/flathunt/README.md

 Since this feature is not free, it is "disabled".
 Read line 62 in hunter.py to re-enable it.

 ## Usage

+By default, the application runs on the commandline and outputs logs to `stdout`.
+It will poll in a loop and send updates after each run.
+The `processed_ids.db` file contains details of which listings have already been sent to the Telegram bot - if you delete that, it will be recreated, and you may receive duplicate listings.

 ```
 usage: flathunter.py [-h] [--config CONFIG]